vmware/terraform-provider-nsxt/website/docs/r/policy_security_policy.html.markdown

   * `services` - (Optional) Set of service paths to match.
   * `log_label` - (Optional) Additional information (string) which will be propagated to the rule syslog.
   * `tag` - (Optional) A list of scope + tag pairs to associate with this Rule.
-  * `sequence_number` - (Optional) It is recommended not to specify sequence number for rules, and rely on NSX to auto-assign them.
+  * `sequence_number` - (Optional) It is recommended not to specify sequence number for rules, and rely on provider to auto-assign them.
 If you choose to specify sequence numbers, you must make sure the numbers are consistent with order of the rules in configuration.
+Please note that sequence numbers should start with 1 and not 0.
 To avoid confusion, either specify sequence numbers in all rules, or none at all.

 ## Attributes Reference